pushpraj-rmx/buievo/PROJECT_STATUS.md

 ## 🎯 **Current Focus**

-**Template Management System** - Enhanced with comprehensive template creation, management, and preview capabilities.
+**WhatsApp Management System** - Organized as a platform-specific module with template management and future campaign capabilities.

 ## 📝 **Notes**